Updated: Feb 4

 USES: I use the Viburnum foliage as a substitute for Israeli Ruscus.
 The mature leaves are a nice dark green.
 As a rule I like to use the new growth at this time of the year.
 The leaves are a much fresher coloured green, which is what I prefer.

 Good for use in bouquets and centrepieces.

 If your Viburnum produces attractive blooms, then you could consider using them in your flower arrangements.
-Mine unfortunately doesn't, whihc is why only ever use the foliage.
+Mine unfortunately never produces many and they are really small clusters of flowers, which is why only ever use the foliage.

 I hope reading this blog has inspired you to take a look in every corner of your garden.

 It would be lovely to hear from you.